k-box/k-box/docs/user/en/administration/settings/network.md

 # Join a network

-The K-Link DMS has the ability to connect to a network of partners through the K-Link Network protocol.
+The K-Link K-Box has the ability to connect to a network of partners through the K-Link Network protocol.

-By default the DMS is not connected to any network.
+By default the K-Box is not connected to any network.
 The network management is under `Administration > Settings`, from that page on the bottom you will see the _Join a Network_ section.

 ![](./img/dms-network.JPG)